 The AIS Heavy Equipment Technical Institute’s Heavy Construction Equipment Technology Program prepares individuals for a career as a diesel equipment or truck technician.
 Graduates of the program will learn how to diagnose and repair OFF-ROAD construction, farm and power generation equipment.

-Diesel Engines I (HCET 140) 112 Hours: This course covers the theory and operation, maintenance, and overhaul of modern diesel engines found in off-highway applications.
+Diesel Engines I (HCET 140) Fall 2019 - 112 Hours: This course covers the theory and operation, maintenance, and overhaul of modern diesel engines found in off-highway applications.

-Mobile Hydraulics Systems II (HCET 220) 112 Hours: This course is designed to advance the technician from Mobile Hydraulic Systems I by covering component repair and replacement, advanced schematic reading, understanding and troubleshooting more intricate hydraulic systems, as well as further comprehension of fluid cleanliness.
+Mobile Hydraulics Systems II (HCET 220) Winter 2019 - 112 Hours: This course is designed to advance the technician from Mobile Hydraulic Systems I by covering component repair and replacement, advanced schematic reading, understanding and troubleshooting more intricate hydraulic systems, as well as further comprehension of fluid cleanliness.

-Diesel Engines II (HCET 240) 112 Hours: This course expands the knowledge of the student to teach them about the fuel systems, both mechanical and electronic, after-treatment systems, component repair, and diagnostics of modern diesel engines found in off-highway applications.
+Diesel Engines II (HCET 240) Spring 2020 - 112 Hours: This course expands the knowledge of the student to teach them about the fuel systems, both mechanical and electronic, after-treatment systems, component repair, and diagnostics of modern diesel engines found in off-highway applications.

 Mobile Air Conditioning/Heating (HCET 150) Summer 2020 - 112 Hours: This course covers the fundamentals of heat and refrigerants; the operation, servicing, testing, troubleshooting, and repairing of mobile air conditioning systems using R-134 refrigerant.
 The operation, components, and servicing of heating systems will be taught, as well as pressurized cabs.